 Tag Archives: Big Bend National Park

-By Mitch Borden As the partial government shutdown —now the longest in U.S. history– continues, employees at Big Bend National Park in far West Texas are in their fourth week of unemployment.
-While many bathrooms, trails, and campgrounds closed when … Continue reading
+By Mitch Borden and Carlos Morales As the partial government shutdown — now the longest in U.S. history — continues, employees at Big Bend National Park in far West Texas are in their fourth week of unemployment.
+While many bathrooms, trails, … Continue reading

 Plan On Going to Big Bend National Park During the Government Shutdown?
 Here’s What You Need To Know